Line Dancing

 This image was captured by Tasha Waller in Waubs Bay in Bicheno, Tasmania (2021).
 The calamari had come into the sheltered waters of the bay to mate and lay their eggs.
 If you remained still in the water the calamari would come over for a closer look.
 It was a great experience having these curious creatures coming over to check us out.

-Prints are produced locally using the highest quality photographic paper or canvas with archival pigment inks with a fade resistant life of up to and exceeding 100 years.
+Prints are produced locally using the highest quality photographic paper with archival pigment inks with a fade resistant life of up to and exceeding 100 years.

 The metallic pearl paper is made up of small pearl fibers that provide a unique, subtle shimmer – making the printed image glisten in the light.